 - Pot of soil (particularly if the person likes gardening)

-Have the person with dementia hold each item and encourage that person to share what that object brings to mind.
+Have the person living with dementia hold each item and encourage that person to share what that object brings to mind.
 You can talk about how it feels—bumpy, smooth, fuzzy, hard—and what memories the person associates with it.

 The possibilities for what you might place in a memory box are endless.
-Use your creativity to create a memory-stimulating collection of items customized specifically to the person with dementia.
+Use your creativity to create a memory-stimulating collection of items customized specifically to the person living with dementia.